 Overall, the tourism industry continues to be crucial to Southern Nevada’s economy generating $60 billion in total economic impact, supporting approximately 383,000 jobs and $16.4 billion in local wages and salaries.
 These jobs represent 39 percent of Southern Nevada’s total workforce.

-For a gallery of images and video from today’s announcement, The Boring Company’s proposed Las Vegas Convention Center Loop conceptual designs and the Las Vegas Convention Center Expansion construction images and b-roll, click here.
+For a gallery of images and video from today’s announcement, The Boring Company’s proposed Vegas Loop at Las Vegas Convention Center conceptual designs and the Las Vegas Convention Center Expansion construction images and b-roll, click here.

 Las Vegas as a Business Destination